KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

     5. Click on the Green "Create pull request" button.

+    {% hint style='info' %}
-    If Git detects no conflicts, it will give you a checkmarked message saying “able to merge” or a red message saying "Can't automatically merge"
+    If Git detects no conflicts, it will give you a checkmarked message saying “able to merge.”

+    If Git detects conflicts, it will display a red message saying "Can't automatically merge."
+    {% endhint %}

 11. Typically we would expect someone to have oversight into merging the pull requests into the master branch to become the final version of the code.
 Once your pull request is accepted by this person, you can view your code in the master branch, along with all of the changes your peers have made.